Plancherel theorem and quaternion Fourier transform for square integrable functions: Discussions and Conclusions

-In this paper, we investigate the behaviors of the QFTs (except for dual axis types) on the space $\La$.
+In summary, we investigate the behaviors of the QFTs (except for dual axis types) on the space $\La$.
 They are reversible under the suitable condition (the transformed function still integrable).
 The QFTs on $\Lb$ have symmetric property, for example, RQFT is unitary on $\Lb$.
-We are largely exploiting the relations between different types of QFTs.
-These relations are helpful to study the properties of QFTs.
+We exploit the relationship between various types of QFTs.
+These relations are significant in the understanding of quaternion Fourier analysis.